 Anaheim Pepper Seeds

-Anaheim -The granddaddy of all future New Mexico pod types!
-Anaheim was originally known as New Mexico No. 9.
+The granddaddy of all future New Mexico green chile pod types!
+The Anaheim pepper was originally known as New Mexico No. 9.
 It was developed in 1913 by Dr. Fabian Garcia at New Mexico State University.
 He was seeking a chile pepper that was bigger, fleshier, and milder.
-Dr. Garcia later moved to California in the 1920's and started growing them in the Anaheim area.
+Dr. Garcia later moved to California in the 1920s and started growing them in the Anaheim area.